rstacruz/til-2013/2015-02-26-organizing-js.md

 tags: [JavaScript]
 ---

-Some sites don't need big JavaScript architectures, only a bit of little behaviors that will affect certain types of elements.
+Some sites don't need big JavaScript architectures, only bits of small behaviors that will affect certain elements.

 I prefer to put them into a directory called `behaviors/` where each file is a self-contained piece of code that only affects *one* element type.
 They should also be independent of each other, and therefore, order-agnostic.